yahoo/tunitas-tarwater/examples/README.md

 # Provenance

-These examples are sourced from the pages of the [Digi-Trust Wiki](https://github.com/digi-trust/dt-cdn/wiki).
+These examples are sourced from the pages of the <em>Digi-Trust Wiki</em>.
 They are laid out in file form, made operational and proven (tested) to work as declared in the documentation.